zachleat/zachleat.com/web/_posts/2021-03-04-unicode-range-interchange.md

 ```

 Now you have a new WOFF2 web font file, with a few new characters added (and importantly, no characters removed).

+And don’t be like me and forget to update your CSS with the new `unicode-range` value.